ghivert/sketch/README.md

 ## Compiling dynamic classes

 Sketch exposes another function [`dynamic`](https://hexdocs.pm/sketch/sketch.html#dynamic) allowing you to build a dynamic class, changing over time.
-Each time the function is called, the properties in the declaration will be compiled into CSS, the previous class will be wiped from the browser, and the new one will pushed.
+The first time the function is called, the properties in the declaration will be compiled into CSS, and a class with the name of the ID will be pushed in the browser.
+When a class with the same ID is found once again during the render, it will be kept, and reused. `dynamic` allows you to build different dynamic classes, with different ID.
+When you're generating the ID, if it does not exists in the stylesheet, it will be pushed in it, and kept at least till the next render.
+While a `class` function generates _one_ class at every render, a `dynamic` function generates _multiple_ classes at every render.

-An ID *should be provided* at the moment, due to a limitation of the runtime, and the limitations of the compilation.
-Until a workaround is found, be careful to provide a unique id for your dynamic class, to avoid overlap with other classes.
+An ID *should be provided* at the moment, because the runtime is unable to distinguish between the dynamic classes, or at a high cost during computations: finding the ID of the new class to generate _is_ a hard task by itself.
+While a solution is awaited to be found, be careful to provide a unique id for your dynamic class.

 ```gleam
 import gleam/bool